coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

     About us page with cancer Classifier selected.

 Notice that, Only pages with the correct classifier show up.
 What a powerful tool!
 If you were to publish a new page with the selected classifier this page will automatically update with the new post.
-Also take a look at the advanced settings for the lastest pages block.
+Also take a look at the advanced settings for the latest pages block.
 There are different templates you can use for displaying article pages.

 Using Classifiers on an Article Landing Page
 --------------------------------------------